 Most cases of Hirschsprung’s disease are diagnosed soon after a baby is born when clinicians and parents notice that the infant hasn’t passed a first bowel movement or meconium, the dark-green substance that forms the first stool that is passed following birth.
 In older babies and children, physicians may use a variety of tests to diagnose Hirschsprung’s disease.
 These include:

 - Physical exam

 - Contrast enema

 Hirschsprung’s disease surgery

 Doctors always recommend surgery to treat Hirschsprung’s disease by taking out the sections of the intestines that lack ganglia.
 This involves surgically removing abnormal portions of the colon and rectum and then pulling the remaining healthy part of the colon down to the anus, where it is reattached.
 It may sound complicated, but this surgery is usually performed through the anus or with a laparoscope (thin flexible tube) and is minimally invasive.

 Symptoms of Hirschsprung’s disease typically clear up after surgery, although a small number of children may still experience constipation, colitis, or fecal incontinence (loss of bowel control) on occasion.
 Your child’s physician can tell you more about the condition and its treatment.

-To learn more about Hirschsprung’s disease and its treatment options, visit the Colorectal Center at Children’s Hospital of Pittsburgh of UPMC website.
+To learn more about Hirschsprung’s disease and its treatment options, visit the Colorectal Center at UPMC Children’s Hospital of Pittsburgh website.